bitsgalore/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 pdftk whatever_corrupted.pdf output whatever_repaired.pdf
 ```

-## Reduce size of PDF with hi-res graphics with Ghostscript
+## Reduce size of PDF with hi-res images with Ghostscript

 The following Ghostscript command (source [here](https://askubuntu.com/questions/113544/how-can-i-reduce-the-file-size-of-a-scanned-pdf-file/256449#256449) can be useful to reduce the size of a large PDF with high-resolution graphics (note that this will result in quality loss):